merge-api/merge-java-client/README.md

 ## Usage

-Below are code snippets of how you can use the Node SDK.
+Below are code snippets of how you can use the Java SDK.

 ### Create Link Token